JK-the-Ko/JK-the-Ko/README.md

 - 🔭 I recently published an article @ IEEE JSTARS: [SAR Image Despeckling Using Continuous Attention Module][paper]!
 - 🌱 I’m currently working on Image Restoration & Image Inpainting via Deep Learning
-- 👯 I’m a NVIDIA DLI ambassador on "Fundamentals of Deep Learning" course
+- 👯 I’m a NVIDIA DLI ambassador on [Fundamentals of Deep Learning][DLI]
 - 🥅 2022 Goals: Publish a new article on Image Inpainting
 - ⚡ Fun fact: I love playing guitar & I'm currently a member of a band